jeannepietropaoli/weather-app/README.md

 ## Features

-- getting weather data about a location (temperature, feels-like temperature sky description and icon)
+- getting weather data about a location (temperature, feels-like temperature, sky description and icon)
 - getting info about the location (local time, country and region)
 - switch location
 - switch units (Celsius or Fahrenheit)
 - 3-day forecast
-- day or night switching background theme based onn the time of the day at the location
+- day or night switching background theme based on the time of the day at the location

 ## Features to come